wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

         forecast_subset = np.append(forecast_chunk, forecast_subset)
 ```

 MAE for test set is 37.17, significantly higher than the many-to-one model.
 This indicates that many-to-many is a more difficult learning task compared to many-to-one.
 Further fine-tuning of model might be required.
+Firstly, we can try removing the trend and seasonality of the time series before fitting the model.
+Secondly, we can try increasing the window size to allow more inputs into the many-to-many sequence model.
+I will leave that for you to try it out!

 ```python
 mae = tf.keras.metrics.mean_absolute_error(test_subset, forecast_subset).numpy()